wegotofly/fishhook/README.md

-# fishhook
+# fishhook test

 __fishhook__ is a very simple library that enables dynamically rebinding symbols in Mach-O binaries running on iOS in the simulator and on device.
-This provides functionality that is similar to using [`DYLD_INTERPOSE`][interpose] on OS X. At Facebook, we've found it useful as a way to hook calls in libSystem for debugging/tracing purposes (for example, auditing for double-close issues with file descriptors).
+This provides functionality that is similar to using  on OS X. At Facebook, we've found it useful as a way to hook calls in libSystem for debugging/tracing purposes (for example, auditing for double-close issues with file descriptors).

-[interpose]: http://opensource.apple.com/source/dyld/dyld-210.2.3/include/mach-o/dyld-interposing.h "<mach-o/dyld-interposing.h>"

 ## Usage

 Once you add `fishhook.h`/`fishhook.c` to your project, you can rebind symbols as follows:

 ```Objective-C
 #import <dlfcn.h>